JohnScolaro/personal-website/posts/project-hail-mary-review.md

 An exceptionally cursed AI generated image of "Rocky" with a very suspicious 5th "leg".
 </figcaption>

-Mark Weir has successfully defended himself against AI generated images of Rocky by creating an entirely unique alien.
+Andy Weir has successfully defended himself against AI generated images of Rocky by creating an entirely unique alien.
 AI image generation is exceptional at adapting things it's seen in loads of images, but creating something unique from text still seems out of reach for it.

 Due to my low inate artistic ability, I attempted to generate an image of Rocky.
 Firstly, this is hard, because it's tough to collect all the descriptions of him from the book.
 Here is my condensed description in case anyone else wants to give it a try: